 - Appointing all department heads and other officers and employees;

 - Supervising and directing every executive department of County government;

 - Conducting collective bargaining negotiations with the legally designated bargaining agents of the county employees;

 - Approving or vetoing in writing every proposed local law, and the appropriate resolutions.

-Adele Reiter has a Bachelor of Arts from the State University of New York at Stony Brook, a Juris Doctorate from Temple University School of Law, and is admitted to practice law in New York State.
+Adele B. Reiter has a Bachelor of Arts from the State University of New York at Stony Brook, a Juris Doctorate from Temple University School of Law, and is admitted to practice law in New York State.
 She began her career as an Assistant District Attorney in Bronx County, New York.
-Since moving to Hurley, New York in 1983, Adele has worked as the in-house counsel for a healthcare organization, in private practice, as Deputy Corporation Counsel for the City of Kingston, and prior to this position, as Deputy Ulster County Treasurer.
+Since moving to Hurley, New York in 1983, Adele has worked as the in-house counsel for a healthcare organization, in private practice, as Deputy Corporation Counsel for the City of Kingston, and prior to the formation of the Office of the County Executive, as Deputy Ulster County Treasurer.
+Upon the election of Ulster County's first County Executive, Michael P. Hein, Adele was appointed to serve as Deputy County Executive and Chief of Staff - positions which she held for the duration of the Hein administration.
 Adele has volunteered her time with the Ulster County Council of Girl Scouts, the Mental Health Association of Ulster County, Kingston Hospital Foundation, the Women’s Health and Fitness Expo and other local organizations.
 She currently resides in Hurley with her husband Paul.

 Deputy County Executive Ken Crannell

 Ken Crannell has Bachelor and Masters degrees in Public Administration from the State University of New York at Albany.
 He has 20 years experience in the public sector in New York, including positions as the Deputy County Executive for Administration for Suffolk County, New York and Legislative Director for the New York State Association of Counties.